bnb-chain/bnb-chain.github.io/docs/local.md

-## Connect to other nodes on your network
+## Connect to Other Nodes on Your Network

 1. Get the IP of the node : `$ ifconfig|grep netmask|awk '{print $2}'`